 Submitted by IFBN on 4 May 2017 - 6:59pm

-IFBN, as a partner to End Hunger, raised awareness for the issue of Hunger at the McVities Kids Culinaire events at Delhi and Mumbai.
+IFBN, as a partner to End Hunger, raises awareness for the issue of Hunger at the annual McVities Kids Culinaire events at Delhi and Mumbai.
 Because "every BITe counts".
-Hundreds of visitors- children and parents at the event pledged support to end hunger.
+Hundreds of visitors- children and parents at the event pledge support to end hunger.

 Submitted by IFBN on 4 May 2017 - 6:50pm

 IFBN helps corporates to prioritize food security and nutrition and to use the resources earmarked for CSR initiatives to fund nutritious meals to children in schools.

 Yum!
 India as part of its corporate social responsibility initiatives, has associated with IFBN to provide daily nutritious meals to 4500 underprivileged children under the campaign carried out by Yum’s brand KFC in the name ‘Add HOPE’.